Dutch pound Israel to keep WBC semifinal hopes alive | The Japan Times

 The Netherlands team was smiling and loose during batting practice on Monday afternoon.
 Infielder Jonathan Schoop said the team had already thrown away the memory of an 8-6 loss to Japan in an 11-inning thriller on Sunday.

+“The guys refocused on another team, on another day, new challenge and it worked out for us today,” Meulens said.

-The Dutch didn’t looked burdened by anything at the plate, connecting on 15 hits against Israel.
+The Dutch connected on 15 hits against Israel.
 Gregorius finished 2-for-3 with an RBI double in the third, his three-run home run in the fourth and a sacrifice fly in the eighth.

+“It was a tough loss last night,” Balentien said.
+“We were still hurt, but we had to come tonight and focus.
+We started with JJ giving us six strong innings, and I have to give the whole team credit because those guys got on base and it gave me an opportunity to drive them in, and Didi too, so I think we did a great job.”

 Balentien drove in two runs with a single in the third and another with a single in the fourth.
 He finished 3-for-4 and is now 10-for-18 with a home run and five RBIs in the Netherlands’ five games.